Emeri Adames

-Emeri Kate Adames (born April 3, 2006) is an American professional soccer player who plays as a forward for the Seattle Reign of the National Women's Soccer League (NWSL).
-Adames signed with the Reign at the age of 17 in 2024.
-She won bronze medals with the youth national team at the 2023 Pan American Games and the 2024 FIFA U-20 Women's World Cup.
+Emeri Kate Adames (born April 3, 2006) is an American professional soccer player who plays as a right winger for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She signed with the Reign at age 17 in 2024.
+She won bronze medals as a youth international at the 2023 Pan American Games and the 2024 FIFA U-20 Women's World Cup.

 Early life

 Adames was raised in Dallas, Texas.
-She attended her first two years of high school at Life High School Waxahachie, where she set a school record with 47 goals in one season in 2021 as a freshman, and she competed in cross country and track.
-She then attended the University of Texas at Austin High School.
-She played club soccer for the Dallas Texans Soccer Club and then Solar Soccer Club, earning ECNL All-American honors from 2021 to 2023.
+She attended Life High School in Waxahachie, Texas, for two years, before transferring to the University of Texas at Austin High School.
+She played soccer and ran cross country and track at Life High School, setting a school record with 47 goals as a freshman in 2021.
+She played club soccer for Dallas Texans SC and Solar SC, earning ECNL All-American honors three times with the latter.
+She committed to play college soccer for the North Carolina Tar Heels during her junior year.
+She was ranked by TopDrawerSoccer as the sixth-best prospect in her class.